-The closest they come to proof are studies that show caffeine in general can aid with weight loss, but you can save a lot of money by just drinking a cup of coffee instead (just ask Organo Gold).
+The closest they come to proof are studies that show caffeine, in general, can aid with weight loss, but you can save a lot of money by just drinking a cup of coffee instead.

 #3.
 No car bonus…and they’ll tell you that with pride

-Nope, no fancy pink car decked out in Mary Kay logos for you.
+Nope, no fancy pink car decked out in company logos for you.
 But that may be a good thing.
 The “free” cars sound great unless you read the fine print.
 They really aren’t all that free.